metio/terraform-provider-k8s/docs/data-sources/sagemaker_services_k8s_aws_model_explainability_job_definition_v1alpha1_manifest.md

 Required:

 - `job_definition_name` (String) The name of the model explainability job definition.
-The name must be uniquewithin an Amazon Web Services Region in the Amazon Web Services account.
+The name must be unique within an Amazon Web Services Region in the Amazon Web Services account.
 - `job_resources` (Attributes) Identifies the resources to deploy for a monitoring job. (see [below for nested schema](#nestedatt--spec--job_resources))
-- `model_explainability_app_specification` (Attributes) Configures the model explainability job to run a specified Docker containerimage. (see [below for nested schema](#nestedatt--spec--model_explainability_app_specification))
+- `model_explainability_app_specification` (Attributes) Configures the model explainability job to run a specified Docker container image. (see [below for nested schema](#nestedatt--spec--model_explainability_app_specification))
 - `model_explainability_job_input` (Attributes) Inputs for the model explainability job. (see [below for nested schema](#nestedatt--spec--model_explainability_job_input))
 - `model_explainability_job_output_config` (Attributes) The output configuration for monitoring jobs. (see [below for nested schema](#nestedatt--spec--model_explainability_job_output_config))
-- `role_arn` (String) The Amazon Resource Name (ARN) of an IAM role that Amazon SageMaker can assumeto perform tasks on your behalf.
+- `role_arn` (String) The Amazon Resource Name (ARN) of an IAM role that Amazon SageMaker can assume to perform tasks on your behalf.

 Optional:

 - `model_explainability_baseline_config` (Attributes) The baseline configuration for a model explainability job. (see [below for nested schema](#nestedatt--spec--model_explainability_baseline_config))
 - `network_config` (Attributes) Networking options for a model explainability job. (see [below for nested schema](#nestedatt--spec--network_config))
 - `stopping_condition` (Attributes) A time limit for how long the monitoring job is allowed to run before stopping. (see [below for nested schema](#nestedatt--spec--stopping_condition))
 - `tags` (Attributes List) (Optional) An array of key-value pairs.
-For more information, see Using CostAllocation Tags (https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html#allocation-whatURL)in the Amazon Web Services Billing and Cost Management User Guide. (see [below for nested schema](#nestedatt--spec--tags))
+For more information, see Using Cost Allocation Tags (https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html#allocation-whatURL) in the Amazon Web Services Billing and Cost Management User Guide. (see [below for nested schema](#nestedatt--spec--tags))

 <a id="nestedatt--spec--job_resources"></a>
 ### Nested Schema for `spec.job_resources`